 State policymakers seek creative ways to improve access to oral health care services in their states.
 Local governments and stakeholders also play important roles in improving children’s oral health.
 The drop-down menu below highlights a variety of approaches to improve children’s oral health in five categories:

 Oral Health Services in the Community Setting

-Telehealth, is a tool that capitalizes on technology, provides health services remotely.
+Telehealth allows health care providers to deliver health services remotely.
 The federal Health Resources and Services Administration (HRSA) defines telehealth as “the use of electronic information and telecommunications technologies to support and promote long distance clinical health care, patient and professional health-related education, public health, and health administration.”

 Community Health Centers

 Efforts are underway around the nation to build dental care delivery capacity in a range of community health center settings.
 In addition to providing routine oral health care services like screenings, cleanings, sealants and fluoride treatments, some community health centers also provide more comprehensive care.
 For example, San Ysidro Health, a federally qualified health center (FQHC) near San Diego, developed the capacity to perform root canal treatments, oral surgery and orthodontic services, in addition to preventive services and routine care.

 The Arkansas Department of Health partnered with STAR.Health to promote maternal and child health, oral health and chronic disease management.
 Nine community health workers (CHWs), under the supervision of public health nurses, work across local health units in three counties.